 Grades 7-9 and 10-12 Requirements

-• To watch a video explaining grades 7-9 and 10-12 Standard ExploraVision Format*, click here.
+• To learn about Grades 7-9 & 10 -12 Standard ExploraVision Project Format*, click here.

 Each project must include an abstract, description, bibliography, five sample Web pages, and submit via online.
 Required project components are as below.
 (Advice for lower grade teams: there is no minimum word count and page number for each section.)
 See standard ExploraVision sample projects entries as a reference.